pingnova/depottextline/README.md

 # How to set up this application locally

-## Packages
+## Python Packages

 We're using a tool called [pipenv](https://pipenv.pypa.io/en/latest/index.html) to create/manage a python virtual environment for the app.

 The virtual environment allows the python package dependencies to be installed in thier own little world separate from whatever packages might be installed globally on the developer's workstation.
 It prevents python package dependency version conflicts and helps the application setup stay repeatable in the future as python packages change.

 First, make sure that you are using the [`pip`](https://packaging.python.org/en/latest/key_projects/#pip) that is associated with python 3, not python 3: